krzychb/esp32-lna/README.md

 ### Load example code and check how LNA works

-[TBD]
+Two examples are provided.
+One for Arduino and the other one for ESP-IDF platform.
+Both examples provide identical functionality showing LNA output for in function of Stage 1 and Stage 3 cycles (discussed in [LNA Operation](docs/lna-operation.md)).

+* Arduino - [esp32-lna-measure.ino](Arduino/esp32-lna-measure/esp32-lna-measure.ino) code and [ESP32LNA](Arduino/libraries/ESP32LNA) library
+* ESP-IDF - [esp32-lna-measure.c](esp32-lna-measure/main/esp_lna_measure.c) code and [lna](components/lna) component

+Check section [Characterize LNA](docs/characterize-lna.md) for description what interesting and useful measurements can be done using above examples.

 ## Compatibility

-Code provided in this repository has been developed using master branch of [ESP-IDF](https://github.com/espressif/esp-idf) framework as of August 2019.
-If you are not familiar with this framework, first follow [ESP32 Get Started](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html), so you are successful compiling and loading [hello_world](https://github.com/espressif/esp-idf/tree/master/examples/get-started/hello_world) example.
+Code provided in this repository has been developed using master branch of [arduino-esp32](https://github.com/espressif/arduino-esp32) and [ESP-IDF](https://github.com/espressif/esp-idf) framework as of August 2019.

+If you are not familiar with these frameworks, before starting with LNA, please follow:

+* Users less experienced with microcontrollers are recommended to try **Arduino** - [Installation Instructions](https://github.com/espressif/arduino-esp32#installation-instructions), so you are successful compiling and loading [GetChipID](https://github.com/espressif/arduino-esp32/tree/master/libraries/ESP32/examples/ChipID/GetChipID) example.
+* More advanced users - [ESP32 Get Started](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html), so you are successful compiling and loading [hello_world](https://github.com/espressif/esp-idf/tree/master/examples/get-started/hello_world) example.

 ## Contribute